microsoft/vscode-docs/docs/editor/debugging.md

 If a debugger does not support conditional breakpoints the **Add Conditional Breakpoint** action will be missing.

-### Column breakpoints
+### Inline breakpoints

-Column breakpoints will only be hit when the execution reaches that column.
+Inline breakpoints will only be hit when the execution reaches the column asociated with the inline breakpoint.
 This is particularly useful when debugging minified code which contains multiple statements on a single line.

-A column breakpoint can be set using `kb(editor.debug.action.toggleInlineBreakpoint)` or through the context menu during a debug session and column breakpoints are shown inline in the editor.
+An inline breakpoint can be set using `kb(editor.debug.action.toggleInlineBreakpoint)` or through the context menu during a debug session and inline breakpoints are shown inline in the editor.

-Column breakpoints can also have conditions.
+Inline breakpoints can also have conditions.
 Editing multiple breakpoints on a line is possible through the context menu in the editor left margin.

 ### Function breakpoints